jssql1234/docs-sqlacc/docs/usage/myinvois/einvoice-operation.md

 ![myinvois-trans-overview](../../../static/img/myinvois/einvoice/myinvois-trans-overview.png)

 1. All - List all MyInvois documents.
-2. Submitted - List MyInvois documents that you submitted.
+2. Submitted - E-Invoices submitted to your customers / suppliers
-3. Received - List MyInvois documents that you received.
+3. Received - E-Invoices received from your customers / suppliers

 MyInvois Transaction feature: